SumoLogic/sumologic-documentation/docs/integrations/security-threat-detection/netskope.md

 This section demonstrates how to install the Netskope App, and provides examples and descriptions for each of the dashboards.
 The Netskope App has the following components:

 * **Application Usage:** Insights into application usage; specifically by devices, users, users and traffic patterns.
-* **Security Alerts:** Visibility into Netskope security alerts and violations and the ability to identify effects of a breach.
+* **Security Alerts**.
+Visibility into Netskope security alerts and violations and the ability to identify effects of a breach.

 {@import ../../reuse/apps/app-install-v2.md}